Published: 13:50, April 22, 2026 | Updated: 10:44, April 23, 2026

 ALSO READ: Rising oil prices impact city spending

-According to the survey, over 80 percent of the commercial drivers saw their monthly income plummet by more than HK$5,000 ($639), roughly a quarter of the city’s median monthly wage.
+Over 80 percent of the commercial drivers saw their monthly income plummet by more than HK$5,000 ($639), roughly a quarter of the city’s median monthly wage.
 About 83 percent said the mounting financial pressures were taking a toll on their physical and mental health.

 “Drivers working for large companies feel the pinch less, but self-employed drivers and those working for online logistics platforms need to absorb the additional costs on their own,” said Michelle Tsang Wing-suet, chairwoman of the Talk To You Now People Livelihood Progress Group, which initiated the survey.